 From printing to marketing consulting, a multitude of small businesses are meeting the needs of larger businesses and corporations.
 Every niche faces its own set of challenges, but small businesses have a lot of commonalities.

-Freelance talent is a major competitor for established small businesses.
-When professionals find themselves out of work, many are freelancing.
-The added competition, which is often lower cost, poses a challenge for established boutique firms.
+Freelance talent can be a major competitor for established small businesses.
+When professionals find themselves out of work, many look to freelancing.
+The added competition, which often comes at a lower cost, can pose a challenge for established boutique firms.

 "Of course we're facing increased competition," says Matt Michel, CEO of Service Nation.
 "Every successful business faces increased competition over time.
 Competition keeps us awake at night.
 It keeps us from becoming complacent.
 It spurs us on to outpace them."

-"Despite the economy, people are still willing to pay for quality," says Heather Curtis, marketing manager for TheeDesign Studios.
-In other words, small businesses bringing a quality product or service to the table won't be stifled by freelance competition, but encouraged by it.
+Small businesses bringing a quality product or service to the table may not be stifled by freelance competition, but encouraged by it.

-"Companies can no longer afford to have full time in-house developers and programmers, so they reach out to us for those services," says Curtis.
-For boutique firms, this trend is a plus, as corporations gladly enlist smaller firms to help with non-critical business components.
+For boutique firms, the trend toward outsourcing is a plus, as corporations gladly enlist smaller firms to help with non-critical business components.

 Outsourcing can also mean more affordable labor for some businesses.

 —Matt Michel, CEO, Service Nation

 "We've seen a significant increase in our business because of our global hiring in the Philippines," says Sander Daniels, co-founder of Thumbtack.
 "We have a team of 150 hardworking, talented people who have allowed our business to thrive."